raymond-u/lungo/README.md

 ### Configuration

 Before first use, Lungo requires some configuration.
-This can be done by running
+This can be done by running:

 ```bash
 lungo init